kayis-rahman/mis-cloud-native-reseach/DOCKER_USAGE.md

 - The Dockerfiles leverage Maven cache mounts and go-offline to speed up builds.
 - Each image runs as a non-root user (spring) to improve container security.
 - The runtime image is JRE-only and Alpine-based to minimize size.
+- Tests executed during the Dockerfile "test" stage run with -DdisableTestcontainers=true, which switches integration tests to an H2 in-memory database.
+This avoids requiring a Docker daemon during docker build.
+Local runs (mvn test) still use Testcontainers by default.